ThomasChakif/helsinki-transit-tracker/readme.md

 # CSE264 Final Project: Helsinki Transit Tracker
 ## Members: Thomas Chakif - thc225@lehigh.edu, Lauri Soome - las623@lehigh.edu, Aiden Astle - apa225@lehigh.edu

+### Project Description:
+* Our Helsinki Transit Tracker is a React-based web app designed to help users track public transportation in the city of Helsinki, as well as make/view reports made regarding ticket inspectors on various vehicles and stations.

 ### Project Specifications
 * User Accounts & Roles: there are 3 different roles for this project: users, authorized users, and admins.
 Users can view the vehicle map and view the 5 most recent votes for a particular station or vehicle, authorized users can do the same as well as make a new report on a vehicle or station, and admins have access to an admin dashboard (/admin) that display statistics about recent reports as well as a table of all reports.
 Admins can delete any reports.
 Users are authorized using Google OAuth through Firebase.
 * Database: in this project we use a postgres database with one table 'reports':
 ![Database table](https://github.com/cse264/finalproject-fullstack-ThomasChakif/blob/main/img/table.png)
 ![Database table columns](https://github.com/cse264/finalproject-fullstack-ThomasChakif/blob/main/img/tableColumns.png)
-* Interactive UI: Your web app must have an interactive user interface, which can include forms, real-time updates, animations, or other dynamic elements.
-* New Library or Framework: You must use at least one library or framework that was not covered in class.
+* Interactive UI: our app features a live map of all trams, trains, and vehicles within Helsinki.
+Users can choose to enable or disable any of these routes.
+Our app uses React-based elements (Box, Grid, Material React Table, etc.) and a simple color-scheme to provide an engaging and simple user experience.
+* New Library or Framework: to handle the mapping on the home page, we incorporated Leaflet into our app.
+We also used an MQTT protocol to help with the live vehicle tracking.
-* Internal REST API: Your project must have an API layer used to store and retrieve data
+* Internal REST API:
+       - GET - `/admin` : View all reports
+       - GET - `/adminVehicleResults` : View average vehicle inspector count
+       - GET - `/adminStationResults` : View average station inspector count
+       - GET - `/adminTopVehicle` : View vehicle with highest all-time inspector count
+       - GET - `/adminGetTodaysVotes` : View number of reports made today
+       - POST - `/adminGetRecentVotes` : View recent reports for a vehicle or station
+       - POST - `/newReport` : Make a new report
+       - DELETE - `/admin/:id` : Delete a report
-* External REST API: You may include an external REST API (e.g., Reddit API, Spotify API, OpenWeather API, etc.).
+* External REST API: we use an external API through the MQTT protocol to track the live tracking of vehicles.

 ### Installation and Running the Project

 #### Client
-The client for this project uses React + Vite template which provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The client for this project uses React.

 You must have node.js running on your machine.
-Once you have cloned this project you can run `npm install` to install all the packages for this project.
+Once you have cloned this project you can run `npm install` to install all of the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project on localhost:5173 (or at the location specified in the console).

 #### Server
 You must have node.js running on your machine.
-Once you have cloned this project you can run `npm install` to install all the packages for this project.
+Once you have cloned this project you can run `npm install` to install all of the packages for this project.
 Then running `npm run dev` will run the dev version of this code, which will run this project with nodemon.
-Nodemon auto-restarts the node server every time you make a change to a file.
-This is very helpful when you are writing and testing code.